zzzprojects/docs/linqtosql-plus.net/pages/documentations/eval-expressions/linq-dynamic.md

 # LINQ Dynamic

 ## Description
-You can execute query dynamically through the [Eval-Expression.NET](https://eval-expression.net/) library.
+You can execute a query dynamically through the [Eval-Expression.NET](https://eval-expression.net/) library.

 You can download it here: [Download](https://eval-expression.net/download)

 > The Eval-Expression.NET library can be activated with the LinqToSql Plus license.

 ## LINQ Dynamic - Predicate
-You can use any LINQ method that support predicate with a dynamic C# expression :
+You can use any LINQ method that supports predicate with a dynamic C# expression:

 - Deferred
    - SkipWhile